jonney2021/ims-frontend/README.md

 - React Router
 - Axios for API calls
 - Tailwind CSS for styling
+- Vite for build tooling and development server
 - React Paginate for pagination
 - Cloudinary for image uploads